Lockheed Martin F-35 Lightning II: Testing

 At-sea testing of the F-35B was first conducted aboard USS Wasp.
 In October 2011, two F-35Bs conducted three weeks of initial sea trials, called Development Test I. The second F-35B sea trials, Development Test II, began in August 2013, with tests including nighttime operations; two aircraft completed 19 nighttime vertical landings using DAS imagery.
 The first operational testing involving six F-35Bs was done on the Wasp in May 2015.
 The final Development Test III on USS America involving operations in high sea states was completed in late 2016.
 A Royal Navy F-35 conducted the first "rolling" landing on board HMS Queen Elizabeth in October 2018.

 After the redesigned tail hook arrived, the F-35C's carrier-based Development Test I began in November 2014 aboard USS Nimitz and focused on basic day carrier operations and establishing launch and recovery handling procedures.
 Development Test II, which focused on night operations, weapons loading, and full power launches, took place in October 2015.
 The final Development Test III was completed in August 2016, and included tests of asymmetric loads and certifying systems for landing qualifications and interoperability.
-Operational test of the F-35C began in 2018.
+Operational test of the F-35C was conducted in 2018 and the first operational squadron achieved safe-for-flight milestone that December, paving the way for its introduction in 2019.

 The F-35's reliability and availability have fallen short of requirements, especially in the early years of testing.
 The ALIS maintenance and logistics system was plagued by excessive connectivity requirements and faulty diagnoses.
-In late 2017, the GAO reported the time needed to repair an F-35 part averaged 172 days, which was "twice the program's objective," and that shortage of spare parts was degrading readiness.
+In late 2017, the GAO reported the time needed to repair an F-35 part averaged 172 days, which was "twice the program's objective", and that shortage of spare parts was degrading readiness.
 In 2019, while individual F-35 units have achieved mission-capable rates of over the target of 80% for short periods during deployed operations, fleet-wide rates remained below target.
 The fleet availability goal of 65% was also not met, although the trend shows improvement.
-Gun accuracy of the F-35A remains unacceptable.
+Internal gun accuracy of the F-35A was unacceptable until misalignment issues were addressed by 2024.
 As of 2020, the number of the program's most serious issues have been decreased by half.

-Operational test and evaluation (OT&E) with Block 3F, the final configuration for SDD, began in December 2018.
+Operational test and evaluation (OT&E) with Block 3F, the final configuration for SDD, began in December 2018, but its completion was delayed particularly by technical problems in integration with the DOD's Joint Simulation Environment (JSE); the F-35 finally completed all JSE trials in September 2023.